-The COVID-19 pandemic continues to affect driver training and testing throughout the UK, with national and local measures that may impact on practical and theory driving tests.
-This is an evolving situation and you are advised to check the GOV.UK website before advising your trainee drivers as to whether and when they may be able to be tested.
+The COVID-19 pandemic continues to affect LGV driver training and testing throughout the UK, with national and local measures that may impact on practical and theory driving tests.
+Visit our News page for the very latest information and guidance.

 - To agree and maintain a set of standards for the skills and underpinning knowledge required to be an effective LGV instructor

 - To improve the standard of LGV instruction available

 - To increase the number of registered LGV instructors

 - To contribute to an improvement in the national pass rate of LGV vocational tests

 - To publish test pass rates for candidates trained by instructors on the National Register